Create a free Feed & Grain account to continue reading

 Corn 3545146 1280

-The European Union has seen some of the largest production cuts, with Romania's corn output lowered by 1.6 million metric tons (mmt) to 6.1 mmt, including a downward revision of 68,000 hectares to area.
+Romania has experienced one of the EU's largest reductions, with production lowered by 1.6 mmt to 6.1 mmt, including a downward revision of 68,000 hectares to area.
 Hungary's production decreased by 0.8 mmt to 3.6 mmt, while Bulgaria was reduced by 0.6 mmt to 1.4 mmt.

 The production declines extended beyond EU boundaries to Serbia, where corn production was revised down by 1.6 mmt with area reduced by 50,000 hectares.
 France also experienced detrimental heat in its southwestern corn region, with temperatures exceeding 40 degrees Celsius (104 °F) multiple times in August, leading to a 0.5 mmt reduction to 12.8 mmt.